-The leaves are just as charming.
+The leaves are just as interesting.
 At the base, they’re spoon‑shaped, one to two inches long, each one covered in fine white hairs that give them a velvety feel.
-When I brush my hand over them, they feel cool and soft, like they’ve been storing the morning shade.
+When I brush my hand over them, they feel cool and soft.
 The stem leaves are much smaller—only about a quarter inch long—and easy to miss unless you’re looking closely.

 Pussytoes seem to enjoy the kinds of places where other plants hesitate: dry soil, open woodlands, rocky outcroppings, sunny slopes.
-They’re perfectly content in sun or shade, as long as the ground drains well and competition is sparse.
+They’re perfectly content in sun or shade as long as the ground drains well and competition is sparse.
 I often find them in spots where the soil is thin and the wind moves freely, places that look too harsh for anything delicate.
-But pussytoes aren’t delicate.
-They’re resilient in the quietest way.
+Yet they’re resilient enough to form small, low colonies that spread slowly but steadily.

 USDA NRCS Plants Database — Antennaria species (pussytoes) profile